avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

 # Ensure assertions are not called from inline arrow functions

-An inline arrow function is an arrow function with concise body, i.e. `x => x` will return `x` to the caller.
-The test implementation, composed of a series of assertions, should not be an inline arrow function as assertions do not return.
+The test implementation should not purely consist of an inline assertion as assertions do not return a value and having them inline also makes the tests less readable.

 ## Fail

 ```js
 import test from 'ava';

 test('foo', t => t.true(fn()));
 ```

 ## Pass

 ```js
 import test from 'ava';